jwhitbeck/java-rdb-parser/README.md

 ## References

-As of April 2021, the most recent RDB format version is 9.
+As of June 2021, the most recent RDB format version is 9.
 The source of truth is the [rdb.h][] file in the [Redis repo][].
 The following resources provide a good overview of the RDB format.